dokester/BayesicFitting/docs/design.md

 is mirrored on the likelihood boundary.
 The **ChordEngine** selects a random line through the present point until it reaches outside the allowed space.
-Then it moves to a random point on the line, while inside the allowed space.
+Then it moves to a random point on the line, while staying inside the allowed space.
+And repeats until done.

 <a name="order"></a>
 #### Ordering Engines

 For ordering problems a different set of engines is required.
-The ones listed here are most probable only usefult for the **SalesmanProblem**.
+The ones listed here are most probable only usefull for the **SalesmanProblem**.
 For other, e.g. scheduling problems, specific engines must be written.

-The classes for taveling salesman engines are listed in figure 13.
+The classes for traveling salesman engines are listed in figure 13.

 <img src="images/Order.png" alt="Figure 13" width="636" height="402">
 <table><tr>